kongehund/osu-mapping-hotkeys/README.md

 # DEBUGGING:
 If the script doesn't work, try to increase the number after "Sleep" commands.
 This makes the script wait longer between each action.
 The number is in milliseconds.

 (There may be a lot of numbers to change.
-If I wasn't lazy, I'd turn it into variables edit at the top of the script, but yeah...)
+If I wasn't lazy, I'd turn it into variables you could edit at the top of the script, but meh)